Radio Baseball

-Radio Baseball is a 1986 video game published by Electronic Arts.
+Radio Baseball is a 1986 video game developed by Diamond Edge Software and published by Electronic Arts for DOS.

 Gameplay

 Radio Baseball is a game in which players view the linescore, showing the current pitcher and batter, the full lineup of each team, and the play-by-play commentary.

 Reception

 Rick Teverbaugh reviewed the game for Computer Gaming World, and stated that "Overall, I enjoyed Radio Baseball and think it's a worthy entry into the baseball field.
 With a couple of changes, it could be all-star material."